CBreakr/ATTCK_StarWars/README.md

 This toy application is meant to serve as a demonstration of React and CSS using a fun and familiar subject - Star Wars.

+To see the application in action, please [click here](https://pacific-fortress-58867.herokuapp.com/).
+Please note that Heroku, where this is deployed, can sometimes take a bit of time to spin up.

 The page will load a set of pre-selected characters to a main selection page and allow the user to click on their card displays to see a list of the films that character has been featured in.

 While looking for character images of roughly uniform size and quality to use, I stumbled across some old trading cards.
 I decided that I wanted to go for a somewhat retro feel to the page while leaning on the colors and styles of the films (including the original star background).
 I thought that this worked well with the fact that the data and interaction of the page was limited.